SPARC-X/SPARC-X-API/doc/installation.md

 ```

 The compiled binary will be at `SPARC/lib/sparc`, and running it
 requires the dependent modules to be loaded at runtime.
+You can
+perform the same quick test in the previous section to confirm the
+compilation is successful.

 Now head to the [setup tutorial](setup_environment.md) to finetune